Dragon Knights Volume One is rated “T” for teens 13+. After reading this volume, I would agree with this rating.

 The series focuses on three young men going on an epic quest: Rune, Rath and Thatz.
 Rath likes to hunt demons, Rune is the serious member of the group, and Thatz has weaknesses for both treasure and food.

-At the beginning of the volume, these three young men have completed the task set before them by the Dragon Lord; they retrieved the head of Nadil, the Demon Lord and arch-enemy of the Dragon Lord.
+At the beginning of the volume, these three young men have completed the task set before them by the Dragon Lord, which was to retrieve the head of Nadil, the Demon Lord and arch-enemy of the Dragon Lord.
 This volume sees the band of adventurers getting sidetracked from returning to Draqueen, the capital.
 They are being sidetracked by various demons trying to take the head of Nadil away from the heroes.

 From reading this volume, I really get the impression that Ohkami had meant for Dragon Knights to be more comedic than serious in nature.
 However, I really didn’t find the humor or jokes in this volume to be particularly funny.
 In some respects, the fact that the jokes are not funny could have been caused by whoever translated this manga volume rather than the original mangaka.
 However, I have no idea whether this was truly the case or not.